Skip to content

 • Dealing with a plethora of personalities with various level of expertise, cultures.

-• Always finding Improvements for current solutions (as the interface with customer/client never ends).
+• Always finding Improvements for current solutions (as the interface with

 Unfortunately, I only came across a few (in fact one) who shared a similar experience during his career.
-So, If you have worked/been working in an Industrial/Manufacturing environment, I'd really appreciate hearing from you.

 As always, a wonderful learning experience and a true gain.